yunziq/yunziq/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me:
-- 🔭 I’m currently working on building my coding skills.
-- 🌱 I’m currently learning python.
+- 👩‍💻 I love to learn something new, improve skills, and solve problems that get in the way.
-- 😄 My goal is to be a software engineer, game developer, or a cybersecurity analyst.
+- 🎯 My goal is to be a software engineer, game developer, or a cybersecurity analyst.
+- 🐾Outside of coding, I like to read, watch movies, play video-games, and play guitar ocasionally.
+- 🌱 Status: currently learning python.
+- Follow me on my coding journey! 😄